 Protect Your Privacy

 You might not realize that your phone records contain all sorts of personal information that someone could use to hurt you, steal from you, or commit some other crime using your identity.
 The private information may include: your billing address and, if different, your home address, your bank or credit information you provided to pay your bills automatically, such as credit or debit card numbers and checking account numbers.
 Nearly all detailed information about your private life can be exposed through your phone calls.
-A private number will make you anonymously and better safeguard your privacy.
+A private number will make you anonymous and better safeguard your privacy.

 Prevent Illegal Access to Your Phone Records

 A large number of people might want your phone records for illegal uses.
 For instance, identity thieves, who look for opportunities to steal personal information (such as a Social Security number) that enables them to open credit accounts, buy cars, set up the phone and other services, and commit crimes using someone else’ s identity, and data brokers, who gather data on people to sell it to anyone willing to pay for it.
 To prevent such illegal use of your phone calls, making your calls private is a must.

 How to Call Privately without Showing Your Phone Number?